Vadermit/TransPAI/README.md

 Strategic aim
 --------------

 >Minning the spatial temporal characteristics of transportation data to predict the future transportation status.
-And the saptial temporal characteristics are constantly updated and calibrated with the acquisition of new observation data.
+And updating the saptial temporal characteristics with newly observed data.

 Tasks and challenges
 --------------